TJ-Yads/Titan_Returning/README.md

 Boss Attacks: This script will play various attacks that the boss uses and can scale the power based on data from Boss Health, some attacks include fire pits and turret spawning.

+Save Player Stats: This script managed the saving and resetting of player relative stats.
+These stats included what weapons are currently unlocked, the current magazine of each weapon, the current ammo reserves of each weapon.
+These stats are saved at checkpoints and reloaded on death or if a player quits and re-enters the game.